Relics of Muhammad

 A series of objects are venerated in Islam because of associations with the Islamic prophet Prophet Muhammad.

 Islam has had a long history of relic veneration, especially of veneration of relics attributed to Muhammad.
 There exists historical evidence that some of the earliest Muslims practiced the veneration of relics, and the practice remained popular in many parts of the Sunni Islamic world until the 18th century, when the reform movements of Salafism and Wahhabism began to staunchly condemn such practices, linking them with the Islamic sin of shirk (idolatry).
 As a result of the influence of these perspectives, some contemporary Muslims have rejected the traditional practice of relic veneration altogether.
-Some of the most prominent relics include those housed in Istanbul's Topkapı Palace, in a section known as Hirkai Serif Odasi (Chamber of the Holy Mantle), and those at Hazratbal, in the Vale of Kashmir including what is claimed to be a hair of Muhammad.
+Some of the most prominent collections of relics include Sacred Relics at Topkapı Palace in Istanbul, Moi-e-Muqqadas at Hazratbal in the Vale of Kashmir, the Cloak of Muhammad at Kirka Sharif in Kandahar, and the relics at Badshahi Mosque in Lahore.

 The 17th-century French explorer Jean-Baptiste Tavernier wrote about his discussions with two treasurers of Constantinople, who described the standard, mantle and the seal.
 Two centuries later, Charles White wrote about the mantle, the standard, the beard, tooth, and footprint of Muhammad, the last of which he saw personally.

 Standard

 The battle standard of Muhammad, known in Turkish as Sancak-ı Şerif ("Holy Standard"), is claimed to have served as the curtain over the entrance of his wife Aisha's tent.
-According to another tradition, the standard had been part of the turban of Buraydah ibn al-Khasib, an enemy who was ordered to attack Muhammad, but instead bowed to him, unwound his turban and affixed it to his spear, dedicating it and himself to Muhammad's service.
+According to another tradition, the standard had been part of the turban of Buraydah ibn al-Husayb, an enemy who was ordered to attack Muhammad, but instead bowed to him, unwound his turban and affixed it to his spear, dedicating it and himself to Muhammad's service.

 Selim I acquired it after the Ottoman conquest of Egypt, and had it taken to the Grand Mosque of Damascus where it was to be carried during the annual Hajj pilgrimage to Mecca.
 Murad III had it sent to Hungary as a way to motivate his army.
 In 1595, Mehmed III had it brought to Topkapı Palace, where it was sewn into another standard, alleged to be Umar's and together they were encased in a rosewood box, inlaid with gems including tortoiseshell and mother of pearl.
 The keys to the box were traditionally held by the Kizlar Agha.
-It became associated with the Ottoman Empire, and was exhibited whenever the Sultan or Grand Vizier appeared before the field army, such as at the 1826 Auspicious Incident and at the outset of Turkey's entrance into World War I. Tavernier reported that the Lance was kept outside the Sultan's bedroom in the 17th century, by 1845 White said he saw it resting against a wall near the standard and by 1920 its whereabouts were unknown.
+It became associated with the Ottoman Empire, and was exhibited whenever the Sultan or Grand Vizier appeared before the field army, such as at the 1826 Auspicious Incident and at the outset of Turkey's entrance into World War I. Tavernier reported that it was kept outside the Sultan's bedroom in the 17th century.
+By 1845 White said he saw it resting against a wall near the Ottoman standard and by 1920 its whereabouts were unknown.